 Add metadata

-You can add item description metadata to the feature class.
+You'll add item description metadata to the feature class.
 An item description includes a title, summary, description, and tags.
 It may also include credits and use limitations.
 Metadata provides important background information about your data.
-It is indexed by ArcGIS Pro to generate search results when you search for data.
+It is also indexed by ArcGIS Pro to generate search results when you search for data.

 - In the Catalog pane (not the Contents pane), right-click the ENP_Lodgings feature class and click Edit Metadata .

 A metadata view opens.
-In the Contents pane, the elements of the metadata style are displayed.
+In the Contents pane, the elements of the current metadata style are displayed.

-If you're using the default Item Description metadata style, the only element listed in the Contents pane is Item Description.
-The metadata element is currently invalid because required information is missing.
-If you're using a different metadata style, you'll see other metadata elements as well.
+If you are using the default Item Description style, the only element listed in the Contents pane is Item Description.
+The element is currently invalid because required information is missing.
+If you are using a different metadata style, you'll see other metadata elements as well.
 Item Description is the only element you will edit in this tutorial.

 - In the metadata view, in the Title box, type Egmont National Park Lodgings.